utaramas/oyenlover/_posts/2023-02-24-underwater-restaurants-in-the-maldives.markdown

 	![Subsix – Niyama Private Islands Maldives]({{ site.baseurl }}/images/Subsix-Niyama-Private-Islands-Maldives.jpg)<br>***Image via <a href="https://www.instagram.com/p/CLT1kzEp-js/" rel="nofollow" target="_blank">https://www.instagram.com/to_maldives/</a>***

-It is situated in the Dhaalu Atoll's seaside resort of Niyama.
-To get there, take a boat to the Subsix restaurant's stilted terrace.
-Then you'll only have to descend three floors into the depths of the sea.
+It is located in Niyama, a seaside resort on the Dhaalu Atoll.
+To get there, take a boat to the stilted terrace of the Subsix restaurant.
+Then you'll only have to descend three floors into the ocean.

 The restaurant is six meters deep.
 When you arrive beneath the sea, you will find an interior with a shell-shaped bar, shell garlands under the ceiling, and whimsical chairs.
 The sight of sea turtles and Moorish idols is breathtaking.